Carmine Galante: Power grab

 On February 23, 1974, at a meeting at the Americana Hotel in Manhattan, the Commission named Philip "Rusty" Rastelli as boss.
-When Rastelli was sent to prison in 1976, Galante seized control of the Bonannos as unofficial acting boss.
+When Rastelli was sent to prison in 1976, Galante seized control of the Bonannos as unofficial acting boss and in turn becoming de facto boss.

-During the late 1970s, Galante allegedly organized the murders of at least eight members of the Gambino family, with whom he had an intense rivalry, in order to take over a massive drug-trafficking operation.
+During the late 1970s, Galante allegedly organized the murders of at least eight members of the Gambino family, with whom he had an intense rivalry, to take over a massive drug-trafficking operation.

 On March 3, 1978, Galante's parole was revoked by the United States Parole Commission for allegedly associating with other Bonanno mobsters, and he was sent back to prison.
 However, on February 27, 1979, a judge ruled that the government had illegally revoked Galante's parole and ordered his immediate release.

-Death
+Assassination

 The New York crime families were alarmed at Galante's brazen attempt to take over the narcotics market.
 Genovese crime family boss Frank Tieri began contacting Cosa Nostra leaders to build a consensus for Galante's murder, even obtaining approval from the retired Joseph Bonanno.
 In 1979, they received a boost when the official boss, Rastelli, sought Commission approval to kill Galante.
 Joseph Massino, a Bonanno soldier loyal to Rastelli, relayed the request to the Commission, which swiftly approved a contract on Galante.

 On July 12, 1979, Galante was killed just as he finished eating lunch on an open patio at Joe and Mary's Italian-American Restaurant at 205 Knickerbocker Avenue in Bushwick, Brooklyn.
 He was dining with Leonard Coppola, a Bonanno capo and staunch Galante loyalist, and restaurant owner/cousin Giuseppe Turano, a Bonanno soldier.
 Also sitting at the table were Galante's Sicilian bodyguards, Baldassare Amato and Cesare Bonventre.
 At 2:45 pm, three ski-masked men entered the restaurant, walked into the patio, and opened fire with shotguns and handguns.
 Galante, Turano, and Coppola were killed instantly.
 A picture of the murdered Galante showed a cigar still in his mouth.
 Amato and Bonventre, who had done nothing to protect Galante, were left unharmed.
 The gunmen then ran out of the restaurant.

 Aftermath

-The Roman Catholic Archdiocese of New York refused to allow a funeral mass for Galante due to his notoriety.
+The Archdiocese of New York refused to allow a funeral mass for Galante due to his notoriety.
 Galante was buried at Saint John's Cemetery in Middle Village, Queens.

 In 1984, Bonventre was found murdered in a New Jersey warehouse, allegedly to guarantee his silence in the Galante murder.
 On January 13, 1987, Anthony Indelicato was sentenced to 40 years in prison, as a defendant in the Commission trial, for the Galante, Coppola, and Turano murders.

-Galante is depicted in the first episode of the UK history TV channel Yesterday's documentary series Mafia's Greatest Hits.